Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python class to represent a Point in 2D space with methods to calculate the distance from another point.
 - Write a class to represent a Line with methods to calculate its length.

+75. Day 75 (13th September 2024)
+- Write a Python class to represent a Car with attributes like make, model, and year, and methods to start and stop the car.
+- Write a class to represent a Person with attributes like name and age, and methods to display their details.